A renewable energy target helps grow thousands of NT jobs and lowers electricity prices in the Territory.

 It is a market-based mechanism that can unlock an explosion of investment in renewable energy, such as solar.
 Through a RET, a certificate market for renewables can be created to ensure that retailers purchase enough renewables to meet this target, helping lower wholesale prices and driving more competition.
 At the federal level, a renewable energy target has proven itself as Australia’s most successful and long-lived climate policy for the energy sector.

 The current NT government has set a policy of achieving 50% renewables for electricity supply by 2030.
 In 2017 an independent expert panel released a report providing the government with a roadmap to achieve this target whilst maintaining the affordability of energy supply, and without compromising network reliability and security.
+Local renewable energy experts agree that the 50% renewable energy by 2030 target remains achievable.
+Completing the Roadmap to Renewables' 50 enabling actions remain vital to achieving the RET and should be used to develop major energy policy.

 It is vital we have bipartisan support of an ambitious renewable energy target of at least 50% by 2030 to ensure there is policy stability, prod retailers or generators to do what they are supposed to do, and give investors confidence that a renewables investment is a safe bet.